Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor-EM MoLDS Application on Neural Dataset Details

 \subsection{PMd Dataset}

-\paragraph{Dataset introduction.} The dorsal premotor cortex (PMd) dataset contains single–trial reaches, where time–aligned kinematics (position/velocity/acceleration) and multi–unit spikes, plus a reach direction angle $\theta\in(-\pi,\pi]$ are stored.
+\paragraph{Dataset introduction.} The dorsal premotor cortex (PMd) dataset contains single-trial reaches, where time-aligned kinematics (position/velocity/acceleration) and multi-unit spikes, plus a reach direction angle $\theta\in(-\pi,\pi]$ are stored.
 For MoLDS, the input and observation are taken as

-where $\mathrm{speed}=\sqrt{v_x^2+v_y^2}$ and $Y_t$ denotes PCA–reduced, $z$–scored firing rates.
+where $\mathrm{speed}=\sqrt{v_x^2+v_y^2}$ and $Y_t$ denotes PCA-reduced, $z$-scored firing rates.
+Here we use $p=16$ PCs, which explain $>90\%$ of neural activity.
 As in Area2 (App.~\ref{app:area2}), angles are used only for analysis/visualization; MoLDS is trained without angle labels.

 \paragraph{Tensor-EM MoLDS train/val/test setup.} Training and selection mirror Area2: tensor or random initialization followed by EM refinement; Model selection was performed on the validation split.
 For PMd, we sweep $K\!\in\!\{2,3,4\}$, $n\!\in\!\{4,5,6\}$, and Markov horizon $L\!\in\!\{12,16,24\}$.
 The selected model in our experiments is $K{=}4$, $n{=}5$, $L{=}12$.